CO

 Guanacaste

-Known for its corn-based dishes, hearty stews, and use of local ingredients like pipian and ayote squash.
+Northwestern province known for corn-based dishes, hearty stews, and use of local ingredients like pipian and ayote squash.
+The region's agricultural heritage and traditional cowboy (sabanero) culture influence the cuisine.
+Drier climate produces different ingredients than rainforest regions.

 Cultural Significance:

-Reflects the region's agricultural heritage and traditional cooking methods.
+Reflects the region's agricultural heritage, traditional cooking methods, and cowboy culture passed down through generations.

 Signature Dishes: